-Please Note: The Wildlife and Countryside Act 1981, (WCA) states that it is an offence to ‘plant or otherwise cause Japanese Knotweed to grow in the wild’ and puts the management of Japanese Knotweed in the hands of the landowner.
+Please Note: Whilst it is not an offence to simply have Japanese Knotweed growing on your land, the Wildlife and Natural Environment (Scotland) Act 2011 which came into force in July 2012 (superseding the Wildlife and Countryside Act 1981) states that it is an offence to spread intentionally or unintentionally Japanese Knotweed (or other non-native invasive species).
+It puts the management of Japanese Knotweed in the hands of the landowner.
 Therefore, Inverclyde Council has no remit in relation to Japanese Knotweed unless it is growing on Council land.

 Where Japanese Knotweed is found growing on Council land, our policy is to eradicate it by repeated application of a suitable herbicide in areas where the plant could encroach onto someone else's land or in high profile public areas.
 If you find Japanese Knotweed growing on Council land adjacent to your property, please report it to to our Customer Service Centre.

 For guidance on how to deal with Japanese Knotweed on your own land, follow the External link to the Scottish Environment Protection Agency website.